yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

    aaa,bbb,ccc

-5. Each field may or may not be enclosed in double quotes (however some programs, do not use double quotes at all).
-If fields are not enclosed with double quotes, then double quotes may not appear inside the fields.
+5. Each field MAY or MAY not be enclosed in double quotes (however some programs, do not use double quotes at all).
+If fields are not enclosed with double quotes, then double quotes MAY not appear inside the fields.
 Whitespace is allowed between the double quotes and commas/line breaks, and SHOULD BE ignored.
 For example: